 They're staring because you look like an ALIEN

-In Japan this is not that common.
+In Japan this is less common.

 Spitting and hawking... manners are just different